CooperUSA/DevOps-Tutorial/tsunami/step7/text.md

 ## Download tsunami

-To make the runner download tsunami, we add it as a service container.
-This will include the container within the current job.
+Then to make the runner download tsunami, we add it as a service container.
+This will download the container to be used within the current action.
 We do this using the code below.

 ```yml
     services: